Let’s be clear. You don’t need existing email lists to launch blockbuster email campaigns that generate word of mouth.

 Today Pinterest has many reasons to be loved, and that’s why 335 million people use it every month.
 But it wasn’t always that way.

-These early users had learned of the app from Silbermann’s family and friends.
-When Pinterest’s growth stalled at 3,000 users, Ben tried to grow its user base by finding regular users — people who like who enjoy the app.
+These early users learned of the app from Silbermann’s family and friends.
+When Pinterest’s growth stalled at 3,000 users, Ben tried to grow its user base by finding regular users—people who enjoy the app.

-Ben and his team looked to word of mouth marketing to scale their app.
-They organized meetups and turned attendees into their evangelists.
+Ben and his team looked to word-of-mouth marketing to scale their app.
+They organized meetups and turned attendees into evangelists.

 Step #1: Create an Invite-Only Campaign